7Block Labs

 • How many blobs should I pack per transaction?

-• Where do I see the “real” blob price?
+• Where can I find the “real” blob price?

-• Etherscan’s “View Blobs” page shows current inclusions, including Excess Blob Gas and effective fees; for programmatic work, read block headers’ blob fields and compute the base fee per EIP‑4844. (etherscan.io)
+• You can check out Etherscan’s “View Blobs” page for the latest inclusions, which include Excess Blob Gas and effective fees.
+If you're into programmatic work, just take a look at the blob fields in the block headers and calculate the base fee according to EIP‑4844. (etherscan.io)

 The strategic takeaway